dome9/terraform-provider-dome9/website/docs/r/cloudaccount_azure.html.markdown

 ---
 layout: "dome9"
-page_title: "Check Point Cloud Guard Dome9: dome9_cloudaccount_azure"
+page_title: "Check Point CloudGuard Dome9: dome9_cloudaccount_azure"
 sidebar_current: "docs-resource-dome9-cloudaccount-azure"
 description: |-
-  Manages Azure cloud account.
+  Onboard Azure cloud account
 ---

 # dome9_cloudaccount_azure

-The AzureCloudAccounts resource has methods to onboard Azure cloud accounts to Dome9 and to manage some of their settings.
+This resource is used to onboard Azure cloud accounts to Dome9.
+This is the first and pre-requisite step in order to apply  Dome9 features, such as compliance testing, on the account.

 ## Example Usage